-Moreover, taking more days for the trek is of course, highly recommended and worthy.
-This is a short Manaslu Circuit Trek itinerary, allowing you to know day by day.
+Moreover, taking more days for the trek is, of course, highly recommended and worthwhile.
+It is a short Manaslu Circuit Trek itinerary, allowing you to know day by day.

-Kathmandu – Arughat (9h00 drive by local bus)
+- Kathmandu – Arughat (9h00 drive by local bus)

-Arughat – Lapubensi (7 hours walk)
+- Arughat – Lapubensi (7 hours walk)

-Lapubensi – Dovan (7 hours walk)
+- Lapubensi – Dovan (7 hours walk)

-Dovan – Philim (7 hours)
+- Dovan – Philim (7 hours)

-Philim – Bihi Phedi (8 hours walk)
+- Philim – Bihi Phedi (8 hours walk)

 - Bihi Phedi – Lho Gaon (6 hours walk)

 - Lho – Sama Gaon via Pungen Monastery (7 hours walk)

-Sama Gaon – Samdo via Birendra Lake (5 hours walk)
+- Sama Gaon – Samdo via Birendra Lake (5 hours walk)

-Samdo – Larkya Phedi (Dharmashala) (4 hours walk.)
+- Samdo – Larkya Phedi (Dharmashala) (4 hours walk.)

 - Dharamshala – Larkya-La – Bhimthang (11 hours walk)

 - Bhimthang – Dharapani (8 hours walk)

 - Dharapani – Bensi Shahar (5 hours by jeep)

 - Bensi Shahar – Kathmandu (5 hours by car)